 Google’s aim behind this update is clear: it wants happy users, users who have complete control over their inbox.

 Now this may be good for Gmail users, it seems rather problematic for marketers at the first glance: subscribers now have to specially go to the promotions tab – which also has ads that look like emails – to see a newsletter.
 Yep, they will no more get your newsletter in their primary inbox.
 This means they may (at least at times) ignore it completely, thinking that it’s of no value.

 MailChimp did research on this update and found that it’s sure slowing down open rates, not that significantly though.
 Of course, it’s way too early to take their word for it.

 Today, we share some tips to make sure that your email marketing works even if this update proves to have a rather big impact eventually on email marketing as a tactic:

 - It’s ever more important to provide value to your subscribers.
 If they don’t like what you share, they are most likely to unsubscribe (forget about getting your emails moved to the main inbox).

 - It not just about selling.
 It’s also about building stronger relationships.
 So make sure that your emails are engaging and that your subscribers want to hit the reply to most (if not all) of your emails.

-- Send email if and only if you have something that’s actually share-worthy.
+- Send an email if and only if you have something that’s actually share-worthy.
 Thoughtful.
 Interesting.